 We, the listeners, will benefit from a widening range of interpretations, increasing the probability of finding the one that most matches our sensibilities.
 And thanks to modern digital recording technology, that specific performance, for each of us, becomes our canonical version of the musical opus, with listener, performer, and composer in harmonious agreement, each feeling the love.

 We’ll finish here by exploring more fully one person’s subjective requirements for a canonical classical musical recording.
-My judgement parameters are emotional restraint, tempo moderation, energy, revelation, transparency, balance, maximized flow of line, nuance, good sound, close perspective.
+My judgement parameters are emotional involvement (love of the music), tempo moderation, energy, revelation, transparency, balance, maximized flow of line, nuance, good sound, close perspective.

 Overt emoting by performers often compromises transparency, balance, and nuance.
 I prefer performers to illuminate and suggest, but to leave some of the emoting to the listener, to build into the performance some emotional headroom by not completely filling the feeling space.
-Of course the emotional heights of a piece must be captured by the performer.
-But understatement can also be a powerful means of expression in its own right.
+It is a fine balance that a performer navigates, determining how much of self should showing in a performance.
+For prima donnas and the like, for whom the music is merely a vehicle to promote one’s own prowess, it is all about self, offering performances that are typically embellished and overly-emoted.
+Of course the emotional heights of a piece must be captured by the performer, but through expressing love of the music, more than love of self.
+Understatement can also be a powerful means of expression in its own right, for then nuance can be more fully captured and expressed.

 Tempo issues are my main criteria for outright rejecting performances.
 Western music has a history of using Italian verbal cues for tempo, which serve to provide latitude in tempo interpretation (unless the composer provides accompanying metronome markings).
 Each musical thought seems to have a tempo sweet spot at which the music seems most expressive.
 This subjective sweet spot varies by type of music, and by listener.